 5. A Large Student Population

-American Baptist College, Trevecca Nazarene University, Meharry College, Welch College and Nashville State Community College are also located here.
+American Baptist College, Trevecca Nazarene University, Meharry College, Welch College, and Nashville State Community College are also located here.
 If you want to invest in the suburban Nashville housing market, Middle Tennessee State University is located in Murfreesboro.
 The presence of several colleges and universities, along with both private and public secondary schools, presents rich possibilities to academic professionals.

-6. The Tourism Related Rental Market
+6. The Tourism-Related Rental Market

 Just over a third of the market rents, a figure similar to the national average.
 This means that a sudden decline in tourism isn’t going to hurt the Nashville housing market much.
-The city is currently arguing over limits for AirBnB rentals for non-residents, but no restriction on this are in place yet or the foreseeable future.
+The city is currently arguing over limits for AirBnB rentals for non-residents, but no restrictions on this are in place yet or in the foreseeable future.

-The median home price in Nashville is around $240,000.
-You can buy two moderately large single family homes here for the price of a cheap condo in California, and you can buy half a dozen rental properties in the Nashville real estate market for the price of one good house in New York City.
+The typical home price in Nashville is around $457,360 (Zillow).
+Nashville is relatively affordable compared to other major U.S. metro areas, though the housing market has become increasingly competitive.
+You can buy two moderately large single-family homes here for the price of a cheap condo in California, and you can buy half a dozen rental properties in the Nashville real estate market for the price of one good house in New York City.
 Nor will the area see a building boom that causes real estate to go down dramatically in value, since rentals had a vacancy rate of around 4% in 2016.

 We’ve touched on the subject of rental market stability.
 Nashville has high employment rates and low vacancy rates, but none of those numbers are enough to throw the market into overdrive, whether it leads to a glut of supply to meet high demand or a boom-bust cycle.
-The Nashville Business Journal ranked Nashville the most stable housing market in the state in 2018.
-The city’s relatively slow permitting process actually slows down construction of new units, keeping home prices stable and high.
+The Nashville Business Journal ranked Nashville as the most stable housing market in the state in 2018.
+The city’s relatively slow permitting process slows down the construction of new units, keeping home prices stable and high.

 9. It Is Landlord Friendly

-Tennessee like much of the south is landlord friendly.
+Tennessee like much of the south is landlord-friendly.
 Landlords in the Nashville real estate market don’t have to have a written lease unless the rental agreement is longer than three years, though that’s always recommended.
 There is a limited payment grace period.
 Receipts aren’t required for rent and deposit payments, though again, that would be wise.
 Interest isn’t due on deposits.
 You can charge late fees but have to specify them in the lease.
 The only minor issue is that you have to have a rental license before you can be a landlord.